Back to symptoms

 Other causes of paroxysmal coughing

 The same sort of paroxysms occur in many respiratory illnesses.
 I have certainly made a clinical diagnosis of whooping cough when it has turned out to be Mycoplasma pneumoniae, Pneumocystis carinii and lung cancer.
 Many have no identifiable cause and can go on for years.
 Sometimes oesophageal reflux can do it and certainly asthma can.
 So can presumed viral respiratory infections.
 Paroxysms are not special.
-Exclusively paroxysmal coughing generally is.
+Exclusively paroxysmal coughing with temporary paralysis of inspiration generally is.